Architectural Photography Gear - A Good (basic) Setup

 body, which allows for some very wide angle lenses and enables them to be made smaller, lighter (containing less glass), faster (larger aperture) for less money.

 Since recording the original video I've been upgrading my lenses.
-First I wanted a wider angle lens, the Canon EF-S 10-18mm f/4.5-5.6 IS STM Lens.
-This has image stabilization and is great for interior architectural work; very pleased with this upgrade.
+First I wanted a wider angle lens, so I picked up the Canon EF-S 10-18mm f/4.5-5.6 IS STM Lens.
+This has image stabilization and is nice for interior architectural work; very pleased with this upgrade.
 It’s not, however, the sharpest lens and at its widest FOV, the edge distortion is severe.
 For the price I still think it’s a good value, especially for entry level interior documentation and everyday vlogging or video work.

 RODE VideoMic Pro shotgun mic $199 (on board mic is subpar)